ArkingLab/MitoHPC_Process/README.md

  -- Copy number <= 40
  -- het_count > 5

+## README file for summary outputs

+README_MitoHPC_summary.txt

 ## Twist pre_process
 ### Pre process fastq files and map to reference to generate BAM files for MitoHPC
  -- Run twist_pipeline.sh script interactively to generate BAM files

+## 12/05/2026
+    - Add README file that explains the columns within each summary file

 ## 10/09/2025
     - Add heteroplasmy filter for the two false positive variants (12705_C_T and 12684_G_A)